 The Pump Shotgun has been unvaulted and while it may have a relatively low rate of fire, it can deal a brutal 100 damage per shot if you’re accurate enough.

-Epic and Legendary assault rifle (scar)
+assault rifle (scar)

 The SCAR has always been regarded as one of the best weapons in the game, topping the tier lists season after season.
 Offering 35 damage to the body, finding these rifles for the middle to late game is an absolute game changer.